Ahuna vairya: In tradition

-The Bundahishn, an 11th/12th century narrative of Zoroastrian cosmological myths, continues and embellishes the Avesta's description of the Ahuna Vairya as a primordial utterance.
-In that tradition, Ahuna Vairya is not only an utterance of Mazda following the creation of the spiritual world.
-Additionally, in Bundahishn 12.13-14, the spirit of the yatha ahu vairyo is the first manifestation of the luminaries that Ahura Mazda created, i.e. the spirit of the formula is the first of the material creations, and is at the same time the "fire form" force from which the material world is created.
-Moreover, in articulating the formula, Ahura Mazda made his ultimate triumph evident to "the evil spirit" (Angra Mainyu), who then fell back "confounded and impotent as to the harm he caused the creatures of Ahuramazd" (1.29-30).
+The Bundahishn, an 11th/12th century narrative of Zoroastrian cosmological myths, continues and embellishes the Avesta's description of the Ahuna vairya as a primordial utterance.
+In that tradition, Ahuna vairya is not only an utterance of Mazda following the creation of the spiritual world.
+Additionally, in Bundahishn 12.13-14, the spirit of the yatha ahu vairyo is the first manifestation of the luminaries that Ahura Mazda created, i.e. the spirit of the manthra is the first of the material creations, and is at the same time the "fire form" force from which the material world is created.
+Moreover, in articulating the manthra, Ahura Mazda made his ultimate triumph evident to "the evil spirit" (Angra Mainyu), who then fell back "confounded and impotent as to the harm he caused the creatures of Ahuramazd" (1.29-30).

-The Vendidads prescription of recitation of the formula as an act of hygiene is reiterated in the Sayast ne Sayast, which prescribes recitation when sneezing or coughing (12.32), and recommends invocation when pouring potable liquids (10.7).
+The Vendidads prescription of recitation of the manthra as an act of hygiene is reiterated in the Sayast ne Sayast, which prescribes recitation when sneezing or coughing (12.32), and recommends invocation when pouring potable liquids (10.7).
 The Sayast ne Sayast additionally notes that a mumbling of the prayer is particularly offensive.
-(10.25) The Denkard additionally suggests the formula be uttered when entering a house (9.18.5).
+(10.25) The Denkard additionally suggests the manthra be uttered when entering a house (9.18.5).

-While the Avesta's Yasna 19 sees the subject of the Ahuna Vairya formula as referring to Zoroaster, and possibly to his successors, later tradition (Denkard 9.24.1, also Zatspram 1.13.19) infers no such connection, and applies it evenly to all followers of Zoroaster's teaching.
+While the Avesta's Yasna 19 sees the subject of the Ahuna vairya manthra as referring to Zoroaster, and possibly to his successors, later tradition (Denkard 9.24.1, also Zatspram 1.13.19) infers no such connection, and applies it evenly to all followers of Zoroaster's teaching.

 Text, translation and interpretation

 Like all Gathic Avestan verses, the prayer is altogether ambiguous and translations vary significantly.
 Even though several translations and interpretations exist, the overall meaning of the prayer remains obscure.
 The terseness of the prose, elaborate arrangement and poetical techniques make a translation from the Old Avestan difficult (See also: difficulties in translating the Gathas).
 Given its syntactic density, scholarly agreement on a definitive translation, or even close approximation of its meaning, remains unlikely.
 Translations based on Middle Persian interpretations (and commentaries) of the hymn also exist and can differ greatly from those based on the Avestan original.

 The version found in the Avesta edition of Geldner reads: